Skip to content

 Location: 501 Buckland Road Matamata, Hinuera

-How to reach: The best way to get Hobbiton from Wellington’s capital is by booking a flight taking 3h for $300 – $500.
-Or you have another option; take the bus from the city center for $140 – $200, taking more than 9h.
-A train is also a good option for an affordable alternative.
+How to reach: The best way to get to Hobbiton from Wellington’s capital is by booking a 3-hour flight for $300 – $500.
+You have another option: take the bus from the city centre for $140 – $200, which takes more than nine hours.
+A train is also an affordable option.

 Price: Around $84, including a guided tour

 From a hilltop farm to one of the hottest attractions in New Zealand, this place has turned out to be a masterpiece after filming “The Lord of the Rings” and “The Hobbit” here.
-Each perfectly-created site has created this place to be a fairytale to see the home of hobbits and walk through their fantasy world.
+Each perfectly created site has made this place a fairytale, where you can see the home of the Hobbits and walk through their fantasy world.

 Hobbiton, amazing place to explore